DigitalArcPlatform/documentation/docs/publishSite/basics/index.md

 1. Visit [`https://github.com/DigitalArcPlatform/template`](https://github.com/DigitalArcPlatform/template)
 1. Press the "Use this template" button
 1. Choose "Create a new repository"
-1. Name your repository `yourusername.github.io` (where *yourusername* is the username you chose when you created your Github account)
+1. Name your repository `yourusername.github.io` (where *yourusername* is the username you chose when you created your Github account).
+In our example, where the username is `newcitycommunityarchive`, you would name your repository `newcitycommunityarchive.github.io`.
 1. Set the new repository to be Public. *This doesn't mean everyone who sees your files can edit them.* It means that people can see both the pretty version of your website and the files that Github uses to build the pretty web site, but *only you or the people you give your log-in to can make changes.*

 ## Step 3